Showing posts with label Knights. Show all posts

 The picture belies the fact that the foot figures are little bigger than the size of my thumbnail and given that they were originally sold through Hummels of Burlington Arcade (where you can buy all kinds of stuff you never knew you needed at prices that will have you clutching at your chest and gasping for breath), alongside Courtneys and Pings, it does make me wonder if they were ever actually meant to be wargaming figures?
 Well Niblett also sold them unpainted and after he died in 1980 they continued to be sold under the Tribute Figures brand, for more detail about Niblett visit the Vintage 20Mil website

 The figures were on the table of dealer Adrian Little who trades as Mercator Trading priced at £10 foot and £25 mounted.
-Adrian told me that he usually takes Nibletts to the shows in the US, where there is a healthy appetite for them, because they give a good return relative to the weight and room they take up.
-A bit like smuggling diamonds then.
+Adrian told me that he usually takes Nibletts to the shows in the US, where there is a healthy appetite for them.

 In hindsight I should have bought some, well one at least.
 Maybe I will, next time.
 Perhaps.